iamamutt/pandoc-apa/example/apa_test.md

 ---
-# This is a comment, you may delete them and/or delete fields that you don't use
+# This is a comment, you may remove fields that you don't use.
+Not all options are shown below.
+See `README.md`.
 mode:                         # enter only one of three document types, defaults to
     doc: true                 #   man:, jou:, or doc:
-joucommands:                  # this field and subfields can be removed if not using jou
-    leftheader:               # see apa6.pdf for details
-    journal:
-    volume:
-    ccoppy:
-    copnum:
 title: Writing an APA manuscript from Pandoc markdown
 subtitle: APA from markdown
 author:                       # author list, each item is a group of authors